tristanlabelle/swift-winrt/Docs/How it works.md

 [To be written]

-## WinRT Projections
+## WinRT Bindings

 ### Primitive types

-The Swift projection of most primitive WinRT types is trivial: the ABI-level Int32 type maps to the Swift Int32 type, etc. Strings are a little more complicated since their ABI representation is an HSTRING which has special lifetime semantics, but we can handle these easily with the ABIProjection machinery.
+Most primitive WinRT types bind to Swift trivially: the ABI-level Int32 type maps to the Swift Int32 type, etc. Strings are a little more complicated since their ABI representation is an HSTRING which has special lifetime semantics, but we can handle these easily with the ABIBinding machinery.

 ### Enums